favonia/cloudflare-ddns/README.markdown

 ### 🛡️ Security

 - 🛑 The superuser privileges are immediately dropped after the updater starts.
+This minimizes the impact of undiscovered security bugs in the updater.
+- 🛡️ The updater uses only secure protocols ([DNS over HTTPS (DoH)](https://en.wikipedia.org/wiki/DNS_over_HTTPS) and HTTPS) to detect public IP addresses.
+Attackers cannot tamper with the detected addresses.
 - 🖥️ Optionally, you can [monitor the updater via Healthchecks.io](https://healthchecks.io), which will notify you when the updating fails.
 - 📚 The updater uses only established open-source Go libraries.
   <details><summary>🔌 Full list of external Go libraries <em>(click to expand)</em></summary>